MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-semm-uefi-settings.md

 manager: frankbu
 appliesto:
 - Windows 11
+- Windows 10
 ---

-# Surface UEFI settings reference for SEMM
+# SEMM UEFI settings reference

-This article provides a technical reference of UEFI settings for Surface devices enrolled into Surface Enterprise Management Mode.
-Configure UEFI settings using the the [Surface UEFI Configurator](surface-it-toolkit-uefi-config.md) included in the [Surface IT Toolkit](surface-it-toolkit.md).
+This article provides a technical reference of Unified Extensible Firmware Interface (UEFI) settings for Surface devices enrolled into Surface Enterprise Management Mode (SEMM).
+Configure UEFI settings using the [Surface UEFI Configurator](surface-it-toolkit-uefi-config.md) included in the [Surface IT Toolkit](surface-it-toolkit.md).

 ## Enable or disable components in Surface UEFI

 The following components can be turned or off: